Stella Cole

-Stella Katherine Cole is an American singer known for her interpretations of jazz standards and songs from the Great American Songbook.
-She gained significant popularity through social media platforms before establishing herself as a prominent live performer and recording artist in the New York City jazz scene.
+Stella Katherine Cole (born 13 January 1999) is an American singer known for her interpretations of jazz standards and songs from the Great American Songbook.
+Her expanding international audience includes more than 1.7 million social media followers and tens of millions of video views across digital platforms.
+Citing Judy Garland as a major influence, Cole initially gained significant popularity through social media platforms before establishing herself as a prominent live performer and recording artist in the New York City jazz scene.

 Early life and education

 Cole was born and raised in Springfield, Illinois.
 Her fascination with music began at the age of three after watching The Wizard of Oz.
 This sparked a lifelong passion for movie musicals and their iconic stars, particularly Judy Garland and Barbra Streisand, who remain her biggest inspirations.
 She attended Northwestern University, where she graduated in 2021 with a degree in theatre and international relations.
 According to Cole, her time at university helped her to hone her vocal skills and deepen her understanding of the music that she loved.

 Career

-During the COVID-19 pandemic, while at home, she began posting videos of herself singing on TikTok.
+During the COVID-19 pandemic, while at home, Cole began posting videos of herself singing on TikTok.
 An impromptu clip of "Over the Rainbow" went viral, and she quickly amassed a large following.
 Her rendition of Stephen Sondheim's "Everybody Says Don't" also went viral.
 After graduating, Cole moved to New York City and immersed herself in the local jazz community.
 She began performing at various clubs and restaurants, building her repertoire and reputation.
 She has since performed at venues like Birdland Jazz Club, Dizzy's Club at Jazz at Lincoln Center, and the Café Carlyle.
 Her online fame led to collaborations with major artists and groups.
 She has toured with Postmodern Jukebox across the United States, Australia, and New Zealand.
 Her 2023 collaboration with the group on a cover of Miley Cyrus's "Flowers" was widely acclaimed, racking up more than 6 million views.
 Cole released her self-titled debut album that year, produced by Matt Pierson.
 The album features a mix of well-known standards and lesser-known gems, with arrangements by Grammy-winner Alan Broadbent.

+In March 2026, Cole performed with her quartet over four nights at the Xiqu Centre, Hong Kong.
+In a glowing review, the South China Morning Post wrote:

+Smooth, playful, dramatic and teasing, the Stella Cole Quartet gave its Xiqu Centre audience a night of all-American nostalgic glamour.
+Wit and warmth abounded in the Stella Cole Quartet’s run of four performances at Hong Kong’s Xiqu Centre.

+A baker’s dozen of jazz standards and classic film favourites delivered over an hour proved an ideal format – well paced and polished, without a moment of slack.
+Meanwhile, the retro stylings of the bijoux Tea House Theatre mirrored Cole’s profile as a performer: an old soul in youthful form.